Britain and the world to lay Queen Elizabeth II to rest

 For the funeral, Elizabeth’s coffin will be taken from Westminster Hall, across the road to Westminster Abbey, on a royal gun carriage drawn by 142 Royal Navy sailors.
 The same carriage was used to carry the coffins of late kings Edward VII, George V and George VI, and of Churchill.

 The service, in the Gothic medieval abbey where Elizabeth was married in 1947 and crowned in 1953, will be attended by 2,000 people ranging from world leaders to health care workers and volunteers.

+Mourners started arriving to take their seats shortly after 8 a.m.
+(0700 GMT; 3 a.m.
+EDT).
+Dignitaries were arriving later, with many heads of state gathering at a nearby hospital to be driven by bus to the abbey.

-It will end with two minutes of silence followed by the national anthem and a piper’s lament, before the queen’s coffin is taken in a procession ringed by units of the armed forces in dress uniforms, with the queen’s children walking behind, to Wellington Arch near Hyde Park.
+The funeral will end with two minutes of silence followed by the national anthem and a piper’s lament, before the queen’s coffin is taken in a procession ringed by units of the armed forces in dress uniforms, with the queen’s children walking behind, to Wellington Arch near Hyde Park.

 There, it will be placed in a hearse to be driven to Windsor for another procession along the Long Walk, a three-mile (five-kilometer) avenue leading to the town’s castle, before a committal service in St. George’s Chapel.
 She will then be laid to rest with her late husband, Prince Philip, at a private family service.